hallamrear/MiniJam183/README.md

 ## Things to work on:
 - nullptr checks in render.
-- Map
+- Map (mostly)
-- SDL_ttf for proper text rendering.
 - Enemy scaling
-- Gold
 - Make avatars bigger and move the health bar.
 - Remove so many point checks in BattleScene::Update

+- Game hangs when you beat the final boss.
+It goes back to the map and you can't do anything.11

 ### ADD ATTRIBUTION INTO THE GAME